THE SEVEN PRIVATE OPERATORS OF THE ANGELS FLIGHT® RAILWAY

 Seventh Private Operator Runs Angels Flight Today

-(Today’s Angels Flight Railway Foundation has Adele Yellin as Chairman of the Board and Hal Bastian as President.
-Jerry Givens and Nyal W. Leslie are now on the Angels Flight Railway Foundation board.
-Recent former board members include Michael E. Alexander, Robin Kramer, Brenda Levin, FAIA, Dennis R. Luna, and John H. Welborne.)
+(Today’s Angels Flight® Railway Foundation has Adele Yellin as Chairman of the Board and Hal Bastian as President.
+Nyal W. Leslie also serves on the Foundation board.
+Recent former board members include Michael E. Alexander, Jerry Givens, Robin Kramer, Brenda Levin, FAIA, Dennis R. Luna, and John H. Welborne.)

 In summary, the seven private operators of the Angels Flight® Railway are: